Doyle Online Writing Lab

 Do you suffer from procrastination?
 You aren't alone!!
 According to mentalhelp.net, "Solomon and Rothblum (1984) found that 65% of college students want to learn to stop putting off writing term papers, 62% feel the need to study for exams more promptly, and 55% hope to read their assignments earlier."
 Almost everyone procrastinates at some point; however, if your procrastination is either keeping you from succeeding academically or is causing you extreme anxiety, you probably want to seek help.

-Academic Support Services offers counseling and advising for students experiencing academic difficulty due to procrastination and other problems.
+Academic Support Services offers coaching and advising for students experiencing academic difficulty due to procrastination and other problems.
+They also offer workshops on the topic.
 You may also find the following strategies useful:

 - Make daily to-do lists.
 Mentalhelp.net points out that "[f]or perhaps a third of all student procrastinators, a To-Be-Done List, a daily schedule (chapter 13), and a simple record-keeping and reward procedure (chapter 11) will do wonders."
 Academic Support Services can help you with these strategies.

 - Take a task-oriented, not a time-oriented approach (for more information see Procrastination - Learning to Cope).